scality/cloudserver/README.md

 Each locationConstraint must include the `type`, `legacyAwsBehavior`, and `details` keys. `type` indicates which backend will be used for that region.
-Currently, mem, file, and scality are the supported backends. `legacyAwsBehavior` indicates whether the region will have the same behavior as the AWS S3 'us-east-1' region.
-If the locationConstraint type is scality, `details` should contain connector information for sproxyd.
+Currently, mem, file, scality, and AWS S3 are the supported backends. `legacyAwsBehavior` indicates whether the region will have the same behavior as the AWS S3 'us-east-1' region.If the locationConstraint type is scality, `details` should contain connector information for sproxyd.
 If the locationConstraint type is mem or file, `details` should be empty.
+If the locationConstraint type is aws_s3, see below for more configuration information.

 Once you have your locationConstraints in your locationConfig.json, you can specify a default locationConstraint for each of your